qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/authentication.rst

   authcfg = 'fm1s770'

-that string is generated automatically when creating an entry using QGIS API or GUI but it might be useful to manually set it to a known value in case the same configuration must be shared (with different credentials) to multiple users within an organization.
+that string is generated automatically when creating an entry using the QGIS API or GUI, but it might be useful to manually set it to a known value in case the configuration must be shared (with different credentials) between multiple users within an organization.

 :class:`QgsAuthMethodConfig <qgis.core.QgsAuthMethodConfig>` is the base class